24 items in UBI

 A basic income could provide the demand for basic goods and services the economy will need, and give people and their communities the resilience we need.

-With a very good argument on why UBI should not be means tested.
 Have a read if you want to get abreast of this argument - it has huge implications for the future of the work we do

 Issue #185 published 26 Apr 2020